ZcashFoundation/parity-zcash/docs/design.md

 * As much as reasonably possible, Zebra should minimize trust in required dependencies.
-Note that "minimize number of dependencies" is usually a proxy for this desiderata, but is not exactly the same: for instance, a collection of crates like the tokio crates are all developed together and have one trust boundary.
+Note that "minimize number of dependencies" is usually a proxy for this desideratum, but is not exactly the same: for instance, a collection of crates like the tokio crates are all developed together and have one trust boundary.